- Discover CSUB

 - Completed by the requested, signed by the Approving Administrator and submitted to Fiscal Services.
 The form will be signed by the AVP of Fiscal Services, routed to HR for confidentiality agreement verification and then forwarded to ACS for processing.

-- The CFS Access Request Form can be accessed here.
+- The CFS Access Request Form can be accessed by clicking on the form.

 - The ProCard requestor is required to complete a ProCard training session or online training when available prior to the ProCard being issued.
 Once training is complete, the ProCard requestor will be notified when the ProCard is available for pick up from the Office of Procurement.
 A document acknowledging receipt of the ProCard and acceptance of the responsibility delegated to the ProCard requestor must be signed at the time of pick up.